thinkjs/www.thinkjs.org/view/en/doc/2.1/upgrade.md

-## Upgrade guide
+## Upgrading Guide

-It's a tutorial of how to update from 2.0 to 2.1, watch [here](/doc/2.0/upgrade.html) if you want to update from 1.x to 2.0.
+This documentation is a guide about how to update ThinkJS from 2.0 to 2.1, look at [here](/doc/2.0/upgrade.html) if you want to update from 1.x to 2.0.

-The version 2.1 is compatible with 2.0 version.
-New version append more functions and change something lightly, you can watch [ChangeLog](/changelog.html) to know what has changed.
+The version 2.1 is compatible with version 2.0.
+The new version has appended more functions and changed something lightly, you can reference it's [ChangeLog](/changelog.html) to know what has changed.

-### Update from 2.0 to 2.1
+### Updating From 2.0 to 2.1

-#### Update ThinkJS dependency version
+#### Update ThinkJS Dependency Versions

 Change Thinkjs's version to `2.1.x` in package.json.

-#### Update Babel to version 6
+#### Updating Babel to version 6

-ThinkJS is compiled base on Babel 5, and it's update to 6 in the ThinkJS 2.1, so we need to modify Babel's version.
+ThinkJS has used Babel 5 for compiling, and now it has updated to 6 in the ThinkJS 2.1, so we need to modify Babel's version.

-You can clear all dependencies about Babel in `package.json`, and append follow dependencies:
+You can remove all dependencies about Babel in `package.json`, and append the following dependencies:

 ```js
   "dependencies": {